 4. Get a great easy-to-maintain haircut.
 One of our favorite trends is natural hair.
 Embracing our heritage, curls and kinks is a major time-saver.
 A good cut, however, and regular trims are a necessity whether you’re sporting a blow-out or natural do.
 Find a cut that you can maintain that takes little time to pull together.
 We also recommend keeping a few hair accessories and hats handy for humid days and other times when your hair won’t cooperate.
-RELATED STORY: Hair do’s to turn a bad hair day into a great one!

 5. Pay attention to details.
 Well-made shoes, bags, and accessories make you stand out and can really make an outfit.
 They’re worth the investment when you’re looking for something to splurge on.

 Your feet will thank you for comfortable well-made soles while quality handbags with quality hardware and finishes give you that pulled-together look.
-Now jewelry and accessories can be fun and easy to shop for.
+New jewelry and accessories can be fun and easy to shop for.
 I have friends who are always getting a new piece of jewelry when they go to the stores.
 They leave for jeans, and even if they don’t come home with jeans, they did manage to find earrings.
 Put some thought into your jewelry shopping.
 Establishing a jewelry wardrobe is going to be better than buying just any shiny bauble that catches your eye.
 You’ll begin to curate go-to accessories and a jewelry collection that works with the rest of your wardrobe and personal style making your entire look appear cohesive… which is another way of saying “polished.”

 6. Have tools at the ready These are the tools we find most useful (yours could be different based on your wardrobe and personal style): Tweezerman, a lint brush or lint sheets, a sewing kit with pins and tapes for fashion emergencies and a clothes steamer.
 A great portable alternative to a steamer is The Magic Wrinkle Remover.
 This stuff really is magic!
-Spray it on your clothes and poof!
-Wrinkles gone!!
+Spray it on your clothes and poof, wrinkles gone!!

 7. Keep things simple A sleek, minimalist look with clean lines and classic styling can be dressed up or down.
 Build your wardrobe around lots of neutral colors, as well as fitted tops and signature pieces that are versatile and can be worn in many different ways, like this skirt.
 Again, you don’t need a closet-full of labels to look your best, but a few splurges which usually have better hems and finish is one of the keys to looking really polished.